julianlam/feps/fep/ae0c/fep-ae0c.md

 #### Receiving Messages from a Relay

 Messages received from a relay are typically wrapped in an `Announce` activity.
-AFter the `object` of the announce is fetched and validated, it is displayed on the federated timeline.
+After the `object` of the announce is fetched and validated, it is displayed on the federated timeline.
 It appears that `Pleroma` will accept a relayed `Create` activity (for Mastodon compatibility), but will refetch the `Create` `object` since the LD Signature isn't processed.
-(TODO verify this behavior.)

 ## Other Relay Server Considerations

-The relay server hosting relay actors will have other functionality other than activity relaying.
+The relay server hosting relay actors will have functionality other than activity relaying.

 ### WebFinger